 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

-Matthew Osborn is Assistant Director of Critical Writing at Penn and has a PhD in Rhetorics, Communication, and Information Design (Clemson, '16).
+Matthew Osborn is the Associate Director for Writing in the Disciplines at Penn and has a PhD in Rhetorics, Communication, and Information Design (Clemson, '16).
 His research explores rhetorical dynamics among criticism, writing, and innovation in art.
 In addition to Critical Writing Seminars, Matthew's teaching experience includes technical communication, history of language and digital technologies, media theory, document design, and video production.
 Follow Matthew on Instagram… Read more